Healthy teeth and gums are vital to your child’s general health. Dental care for toddler teeth starts with cleaning your child’s teeth twice a day.

 - Encourage your child to brush without swallowing.
 When your child starts using toothpaste, get him to spit it out.
 There’s no need to rinse after brushing because the fluoride toothpaste left behind protects your child’s teeth.

 If you’re using an electric toothbrush, avoid moving the brush in circles.
 Keep your hand still, and guide the brush across your child’s teeth and gums.

-Kids don’t always like having their teeth cleaned, but they’re more likely to go along with it if you can make it fun.
-You could try singing – ‘This is the way we brush our teeth, brush our teeth, brush our teeth, so early in the morning’.
-Another idea is pretend the toothbrush is a train, saying ‘Toot toot chugga chugga’ as you move it around your child’s teeth.
+Children are more likely to go along with cleaning teeth if it’s fun and part of a daily routine.
+For example, you can sing ‘This is the way we brush our teeth, brush our teeth, brush our teeth, so early in the morning’ while you’re brushing.
+Or you could pretend the toothbrush is a train, saying ‘Toot toot chugga chugga’ as you move it around your child’s teeth.

 Keeping the toothbrush clean

 After cleaning your child’s teeth and gums, rinse the toothbrush with tap water.

 Store the toothbrush upright in an open container to allow it to air-dry.

 If other family members’ toothbrushes are stored in the same place, make sure the brushes don’t touch.
 This reduces the risk that decay-causing germs will travel between brushes and into your child’s mouth.
 And no sharing when it comes to toothbrushes!
 One for each family member is best.

 You should replace toothbrushes every 3-4 months, or when the bristles get worn or frayed.